 - Too Spicy for Yog Sothoth: Angelus tries to sire one of the swim team as a henchvamp for his upcoming fight against Buffy.
 He doesn't like the taste.

-- We Will Meet Again: A heroic version with Buffy saying "This isn't over" when the coach forces her into the grotto at gunpoint.
+- We Will Meet Again: A heroic version with Buffy saying "This isn't over" when Coach Marin forces her into the grotto at gunpoint.

 - You Have Outlived Your Usefulness: The coach feeds the nurse to his boys when she talks of quitting.